mbocquet/apt/README.md

 # apt

-Ansible role to configure APT (Advanced Package Tool) on Debian.
+Ansible role to configure APT (Advanced Package Tool) on Debian like systems.

 ## Requirements